codeonlyjs/website/content/guide/routerBasics.md

 scroll position is enough so we've included a component can do this automatically.

-All you need to do is create an instance of it and pass is the router object.
+All you need to do is create an instance of it and pass it the router object.

 ```js